Darguima/darguima.com/README_template.md

 Here you can show some images and/or videos of the project.
 If just one demo image is enough, you may want to use the Project Media above, and delete this section.

-### 📱 Pages/Features
+### 🧩 Features

-Here you can show some images of the pages and/or explain some of the features of the project.
+Here you can explain some of the features of the project.
-Maybe in some projects this gonna be huge, so you can use the &lt;details&gt;.

 * Feature 1
 * Feature 2
 * Feature 3

+### 📱 Pages

+Here you can show some images of the pages.
+Maybe in some projects this gonna be huge, so you can use the &lt;details&gt;.

 <details>
   <summary>Click to expand pages</summary>